Shikaga/story/index.md

 15.
 ---

 Emlyn woke to pain and darkness.
-Her whole body ached, and she felt beyond nausious.
-She rolled over and she felt her her head and felt the warm blood soaked into her pillow.
+Her whole body ached, and she felt beyond nauseous.
+She rolled over and she felt her hair matted to the blood soaked pillow.

 So, she had made it back to the inn.
-It occured to her that she was lucky to have woken up at all.
+It occurred to her that she was lucky to have woken up at all.
 She could just as easily have not.
 The number of times she could just as easily have died...
 Best not to think about it.

 She tried to call out for Orin.
 But her mouth wouldn't move.
-Just opening her mouth waws too painful.
+Just opening her mouth was too painful.
 She groaned quietly, but didn't move.

 But if she had saved Orin's life, it had all been worth it.
 That he had been ready to give his life to save hers...
 Well she guessed she always knew that he would.
 Orin was like a father too her.
 She always knew, deep down, that he would lay down his life for her.
 And now he had.